Fikri32/assessment_source_code_fikri_haidar_nugraha/README.md

 5. Configure your database settings in the `.env` file.

 6. Migrate and seed the database.
+    I have also prepared database migrations and seeds to help you quickly populate the database with sample data.
    ```
    php artisan migrate --seed
    ```